What Does ‘Limited By Budget’ In Google Ads Mean?

 What Is Causing It?

 Some PPC consultants would simply tell you to increase your daily budget, if the ‘Limited By Budget’ label was showing.
 Sometimes, this is the best answer, but there is usually a bunch of other things you can do before handing over more money to Google.
+Over 80% of the Google Ads accounts that I audit are usually limited by budget, so it’s quite a common issue and is easily fixed.

 If the campaign is performing really well and you are happy with the cost per conversion that you are currently paying, then there is no reason why you wouldn’t just increase the budget.
 The problem we have is that it’s usually poor performing accounts that need more budget, so business owners are more reluctant to increase the budget for something that is not working so well.